How to Start a Chocolate Business

 A chocolate business can be a brick-and-mortar store or an online business.
 The business will produce, package, and sell various types of chocolates.
 Some chocolate businesses, particularly franchises, get their chocolates from a manufacturer, but a chocolate business that makes its own products is more unique and often more desirable to customers.

 According to Statista, the chocolate industry has been growing modestly, and that growth is expected to continue.
-The market size was $17.6 billion in 2016 and is expected to grow to $20.7 billion in 2025.
+The market size for chocolate lovers was $17.6 billion in 2019 and is expected to grow to $20.7 billion in 2025.
 Chocolates are always in demand, so the chocolate industry is not generally vulnerable to economic fluctuations.
 They are considered an affordable luxury.

 Chocolates are becoming even more popular, in part because certain types of chocolates have been found to have health benefits.
 People are seeking new and trendy types of chocolates, such as salty chocolates, and dark chocolates are more in demand because of their antioxidant composition.